Integrating automated acoustic vocalization data and point count surveys for estimation of bird abundance: Case Study

 \section{Case Study}

-We assessed the performance of the four models to estimate annual abundance and trends in abundance of EAWP from acoustic data and point count data collected in the Marsh-Billings-Rockefeller (MABI) National Historic Park in Vermont, U.S.A.
+We assessed the performance of the four models to estimate annual abundance and trends in Eastern Wood-Pewee abundance from acoustic and point count data collected in the Marsh-Billings-Rockefeller (MABI) National Historical Park in Vermont, U.S.A.
 (Figure~\ref{fig:mabi}).
-EAWP is a common migratory bird species found throughout deciduous forests in the eastern United States and the park.
-Recent evidence suggests declines in EAWP across its range and in Vermont \citep{vtBirds}, which has led to increased interest in its conservation and understanding the casual factors of its decline \citep{audobonVermont}.

-During the peak breeding periods from 2006-2019, birders annually performed point count surveys at 25 permanent sites throughout the park where they recorded all individual birds seen or heard within 10 minutes (full details on the survey locations and protocols can be found in \cite{netnBird2015} and \cite{doser2020trends}).
-Within each year, only a subset of locations was visited on multiple occasions, which limited the ability to estimate abundance using the N-mixture model (Model C; \citealt{Royle2004}).
-As such, we sought to incorporate additional acoustic data through our proposed models to improve estimates of EAWP abundance.
-Acoustic monitors were deployed within the park from 2013-2015 and thus we focus our analyses on this time period during which both data types are available.
+The Eastern Wood-Pewee is a migratory bird species found throughout deciduous forests in the eastern US.
+Recent evidence suggests declines in the species across its range \citep{vtBirds, audobonVermont}.
+During the peak breeding periods from 2006-2019 (May-June), volunteers performed point count surveys annually at 25 sites separated by 200-250m throughout the park where they recorded all individual birds seen or heard within 10 minutes (full details on the survey sites and protocols can be found in \cite{netnBird2015}).